What Are the Advantages and Disadvantages of a Compiler?

 Indeed, it's better to use a for loop instead of a while loop to prevent this problem.

-10. Disadvantage: Deadlocks and race conditions cause unintended behavior
+10. Disadvantage: Deadlocks and race conditions cause unintended behaviour

 The compiler doesn't help us with multithreading.
 And multithreading is an advanced topic.